Blue Waters Webinar Series

 Details about each track can be found following the links on the left side of this page.
 All webinar sessions are broadcast on Youtube and recorded for playback.
 All sessions are free and open to everyone.
 Registered participants may pose questions using Blue Waters Slack channel.

 To receive reminders with Youtube links and other webinar information, please register for the webinar tracks you're interested in using the link on the left side of this page.
 You may register for as many webinar tracks as you like.

 The Blue Waters Petascale Computing track targets the introduction of new, fundamental application approaches, and optimization of applications, to increase the knowledge of and use of "best practices" for highly scalable computing and data analysis.

 Scientific Software Ecosystems webinar track provides sessions addressing the development and applications of software used in all fields of study.

 The scientific workflows track will address computational and data proessing tools and approaches for addressing reliable and reproducible discovery processes.

 The scientific visualization track will address the art, tools, and resources for representing data graphically to gain understanding and insights into its meaning.

-The software engineering track will address the art, tools, and resources for developing software.
+The software engineering track addresses the art, tools, and resources for developing software.

-The workforce and inclusion track will address efforts to prepare a diverse workforce including topics on education, training, and diversity.
+The workforce and inclusion track addresses efforts to prepare a diverse workforce including topics on education, training, and diversity.

-This seminar series is organized and supported by the Blue Waters project at the National Center for Supercomputing Applications in collaboration with numerous organizations including the members of the International HPC Training Consortium.
+Blue Waters webinar series is organized and supported by the Blue Waters project at the National Center for Supercomputing Applications.